TruptiAShetty/Devlop/env/ec2/README.md

        NOTE :Workspaces in Terraform are simply independently managed state files.
 A workspace contains everything that Terraform needs to manage a given collection of infrastructure, and separate Workspaces function like completely separate working directories.
 We can manage multiple environments with Workspaces.
     4. Change the parameter vpc_id in prod-terraform.tfvars (which is created from the env/vpc folder)
     5. Change the parameter subnet_id in prod-terraform.tfvars (which is created from env/vpc folder).
 According to the requirement ec2 should deploy in the private_subnet so pass the parameter of subnet_id as a private_subnet.
-    6. Change the parameter public_subnets in prod-terraform.tfvars (which is cretaed from env/vpc folder).
+    6. Change the parameter public_subnets in prod-terraform.tfvars (which is cretaed from env/vpc folder)  & change the parameter of private_subnet_ids for the selection subnet for the vpc endpoints
     7. After that we should configure s3 backend by using terrform init command.
     8.senario :
        8.1 Then we should create workspace by usung command "terraform workspace new prod"